 The best stuff though depends on where you sit.
 Unfortunately, there’s no guarantee these will still be here longer term, hence the more guarded score of 7/10.

 My personal fave on the main bowl was the Pork and Mindy’s “bao to the pork” sandwich: pulled pork, Asian sauce, pickled daikon and carrot, cucumbers, and jalapeno relish on a steamed bao bun.
 It was rated the best MLB concession in 2019 by stadiumtalk.com.
 I fear it may be no more because Jeff Mauro’s Pork and Mindy’s mini-chain filed for Chapter 11 in November 2019 and closed shop.
-I hope they find a way to keep the sandwich.
+I didn’t see it in 2021, but some concession stands were closed.
+I fear it may be gone.

 If you’re in the bleachers, you also have access to an amazing treat.
 Encased meat legend Doug Sohn, after closing his uber-popular Hot Doug’s in 2014, opened a stand in the Wrigley bleachers in 2016 after the Cubs asked him.
 He offers three sausages a game, named after lesser known Cubs of the 70’s and 80’s and changes them up.
 Pick the one you like and thank me later.
 The best one I had was the “Bill Bonham”: Atomic pork sausage with cherry marmalade and smoked gouda.
 Let’s hope Doug keeps going for a few more years.